LashawnFofung/Superstore-Sales-Performance/Data/Data_Source.md

   - <b>Orders:</b> Table contains 9,994 detailed records of every sales order placed.
 It is the central table of the dataset and includes key information about each transaction such as Order ID, Order Date, Customer ID, Segment, Product Name, and State.
   - <b>People:</b> Table is a small lookup table with 4 entries that maps each of the four geographical regions to its respective regional manager.
-  - <b>Returns:</b> Table contains a list of 800 orders that have been returned.
-It can be used to identify which orders from the Orders.csv file were returned.
+  - <b>Returns:</b> Table contains a list of 800 records and 296 unique orders that have been returned.
+This can be used to link returns to specific orders in the Orders table.

 <h2>Entity Relationship Diagram (ERD)</h2>